 $ grep

-search patter of a file:- It is used to search given file pattern by specific users
+search pattern of a file:- It is used to search for a given file pattern by specific users

 $ wc

-word count:- It is mainly used for counting, either words, character, lines.
+word count:- It is mainly used for counting, either words, characters, or lines.

 $ mkdir